John Wesley was convinced of the great importance of prayer by saying:

 The Word of Yahuwah — not our feelings — is our authority.
 Yahuwah has told us to pray!
 He wants us to spend time with Him everyday.
 He wants us to talk to Him about everything.
 Those are The Facts!

 Consider these five facts:

-1) But thou, when thou prayest, … pray to thy Father which is in secret.
+1) But you, when you pray, … pray to your Father which is in secret.
 (Matthew 6:6) – Fact: It is Father’s will for us to pray.

-2) Draw nigh to God, and He will draw nigh to you.
+2) Draw near to God, and He will draw near to you.
 (James 4:8) – Fact: Prayer brings us closer to Yahuwah.

-3) But ye, beloved, building up yourselves on your most holy faith, praying in the Holy Ghost.
+3) But you, beloved, building up yourselves on your most holy faith, praying in the Holy Ghost.
 (Jude 1:20) – Fact: Prayer builds us up and strengthens our faith.

 “Faith relates us to that which our senses cannot perceive.
 As long as we are slaves of our senses, we really cannot move in faith.
 Paul said this clearly in 2 Corinthians 5:7: “For we walk by faith, not by sight!”
 In other words, what we do, and the way in which we live as Christians, is based on faith – on what we believe, not on what we see or know from our senses.
 Our senses may tell us one thing, and our faith another – that is when conflict comes.
 That is why the writer of Hebrews says to make your confession and then to hold it fast (Hebrews 4:14).
 Even if our senses tell us it is not so, if God’s Word says it is so, it is so!” — from Derek Prince – No Matter What Pressures Come

 “Don’t pray only when you feel like it!
 Have an appointment with the Lord and keep it!” — from Corrie ten Boom